RockyKev/wordpress-vue-contact-us/the-blogpost.md

     productionSourceMap: false,
   };
 ```

-This was borrowed from [THE ORIGINAL GUY]

-SOmething to note: By default, vue appends a hash to files in your `dist` folder.
-We need to disable that to make it work with PHP.
+*This was borrowed from Jake Paris' [Using a Vue app within a WordPress Plugin](https://jake.paris/blog/2020/06/23/using-a-vue-app-within-a-wordpress-plugin/) post.*

 2. Preparing wordpress side